-Customer units requiring equipment maintenance are required to submit an 18R to their supporting AMSA or ECS for support in accordance with USARC 750-1.
-This serves as a written agreement between Unit and Maintenance Activity.
+Customer units requiring equipment maintenance must submit an 18R to their supporting AMSA or ECS for support in acas a written agreement between Unit and Maintenance Activity.

 Properly scheduled maintenance allows for shorter return times and higher mission readiness.
 Additionally, it allows the supporting maintenance activity to schedule workload equally throughout the year.